Emmett Kelly: Broadway and Hollywood

 When World War II broke out in September 1939, Kelly returned to the United States where he was cast in a new Broadway musical starring Jimmy Durante and Ray Bolger.
-The show, titled Keep off the Grass, was set in New York's Central Park where Weary Willie appeared as one of several tramps, including an up-and-comer named Jackie Gleason, who was also making his Broadway debut.
+The show, titled Keep Off the Grass, was set in New York's Central Park, where Weary Willie appeared as one of several tramps, including an up-and-comer named Jackie Gleason, who was also making his Broadway debut.

-Despite the star power of Durante and Bolger, Keep off the Grass did not receive good notices.
-The only positive review came from the Time magazine critic who wrote: "...and there's a bum, Emmett Kelly, who would leisurely proceed to eat a ham sandwich out of a paper poke while a bunch of other bums sang a park bench song; then he would lazily brush his teeth with the dry stub of a toothbrush, which provides the one moment of an otherwise uninspired show."
+Despite the star power of Durante and Bolger, Keep Off the Grass did not receive good notices.
+The only positive review came from the Time critic who wrote: "...and there's a bum, Emmett Kelly, who would leisurely proceed to eat a ham sandwich out of a paper poke while a bunch of other bums sang a park bench song; then he would lazily brush his teeth with the dry stub of a toothbrush, which provides the one moment of an otherwise uninspired show."

-Keep off the Grass closed after only 44 performances, and Emmett Kelly was back on the nightclub circuit as a cartoonist dressed as a tramp.
-Even though he would appear in rooms that were often noisy, Willie never uttered a word, but "with lightning speed he would knock out about eight cartoons in less time than you can write your name."
+Keep off the Grass closed after only 44 performances, and Kelly returned to the nightclub circuit as a cartoonist dressed as a tramp.
+Even though he would appear in rooms that were often noisy, Willie never uttered a word, but, as one newspaper noted, "with lightning speed he would knock out about eight cartoons in less time than you can write your name."

 Ringling Bros. and Barnum & Bailey

 For a year and a half Emmett made his living performing in nightclubs and indoor circuses until early 1941, when he received offers from both Ringling Bros. and Barnum & Bailey and Cole Bros.
 After considering both opportunities, Kelly opted to go with Cole Bros., which promised a higher salary.

-In the five years since Kelly had appeared under canvas in the United States, he had honed his craft and matured as a performer to the point that the Cole Bros. publicity department touted him as "the world's funniest clown."
+In the five years since Kelly had appeared under canvas in the United States, he honed his craft and matured as a performer to the point that the Cole Bros. publicity department touted him as "the world's funniest clown."
 The stories that were placed in newspapers in advance of the circus described, and occasionally embellished, details associated with his tour of the United Kingdom.

-The positive press caught the attention of Ringling Bros. and Barnum & Bailey and in 1942 he joined the circus and began the first of 14 seasons with the show.
+The positive reviews caught the attention of Ringling Bros. and Barnum & Bailey, and in 1942 he joined the circus for the first of fourteen seasons with the show.
 In 1944, the character that Kelly had created was cast as the star in the featured spectacle.
 Panto's Paradise was staged as a "dream of a hobo in fairyland."